Project lead Human Security Survey (South Sudan)

 Overall Program Lead Protection of Civilians team

-Hans is a security and disarmament specialist with a decade of progressive experience in research, project management and advocacy on human security approaches in conflict.
-He worked in South Sudan, DR Congo, Colombia, Libya, Tunisia, Iraq, Rwanda, Nepal and the US on a variety of projects and training in conflict.
+Hans Rouw is a security and disarmament specialist with a decade of progressive experience in research, project management and advocacy on human security approaches in conflict.
+He has worked in diverse contexts such as South Sudan, DR Congo, Colombia, Libya, Tunisia, Iraq, Rwanda, Nepal and the US on a variety of projects and training in conflict.
 His current focus within the PoC team includes community engagement in Peacekeeping missions, linking local insights to international preparation and training for Peacekeeping and Civil-Military interaction.
 He joined PAX in 2009.
+Hans is the overall Program Lead for PoC in PAX and closely works with the MFA and the MoD on PoC related themes.

 Email: rouw -at- paxforpeace -dot- nl